10 Ways to Help Your Brain Heal

 - Psychosocial concerns – depression, anger outbursts, irritability, personality changes, anxiety.

 Symptoms can last for hours, days, weeks, months or longer.
-Ignoring your indicators and trying to “tough it out” with any brain injury can often makes symptom worse.
+Ignoring your indicators and trying to “tough it out” with any brain injury can often makes symptoms worse.

 Prevention is the Best Option for Brain Health